 - Any loan repayment debt past due for three months shall be referred to a debt collection agency.
 If the debt collection agency is unsuccessful in receiving payment in full, the debt will be referred to the Illinois Attorney General for enforced collection

-- Under the provisions of the State Comptroller Act, participants will have their loan repayment assistance funds offset to fulfil a delinquent State debt.
+- Under the provisions of the State Comptroller Act, participants will have their loan repayment assistance funds offset to fulfill a delinquent State debt.
 The offset of loan repayment assistance funds will not reduce, waive, defer or suspend a recipient’s service obligation

 How Do I Submit an Application?

-Applications must be submitted through the UPW website
+Applications must be submitted through the UPW website.

 Questions about UPW may be directed to: email@example.com or 217-782-1624.